skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 ##### Stakeholder and client engagement

 You treat your clients as partners.
 You build trust and credibility through clear and consistent communication.
-You're able to clearly and concisely explain your work.
+You clearly and concisely explain your work.

 You take on a customer service approach to your work.
 You demonstrate professionalism in every interaction with the client.
 You're positive, kind, and service oriented.
 You meet your deadlines and deliver what you’ve promised.
 You respect the client’s time.
 You show up and end on time and are concise and informative during interactions.
 You respond quickly.

 ##### Communication

-You're an articulate communicator and can convey ideas effectively through verbal and written communications.
+You're an articulate communicator and convey ideas effectively through verbal and written communications.
 You're inclusive in your communication style.
 You're friendly and approachable.

 ##### Diversity, equity, and inclusion